 Though ion-induced instabilities have clearly been observed in electron storage rings, one can hardly explain the occurrence of electron-induced effects in rings with bunched proton beams.
-Once the role of the ions and electrons is inverted, because of the large difference in mass, the proton bunched beam is stable provided fundamental precautions are taken in the design of the ring, namely: a sufficiently large gap to give a chance to the electrons to escape, a good vacuum presnamely: a sufficiently large gap to give a chance to the electrons to escape, a good vacuum pressure of at least $10^{-9}$ mmHg, efficient compressing rf system which eliminates beam leakage into the gap to at least $10^{-3}$ level, and control of all possible electron sources in the ring.
+Once the role of the ions and electrons is inverted, because of the large difference in mass, the proton bunched beam is stable provided fundamental precautions are taken in the design of the ring, namely: a sufficiently large gap to give a chance to the electrons to escape, a good vacuum pressure of at least 10-9 mmHg, efficient compressing rf system which eliminates beam leakage into the gap to at least 10-3 level, and control of all possible electron sources in the ring.
 Finally, the material of the vacuum chamber is to be conveniently chosen to eliminate secondary electron emission.